NVIDIA/TransformerEngine/examples/jax/encoder/README.md

 5. `jax.distributed.initialize` must be called before any other JAX or Flax API, otherwise `jax.local_devices` will be incorrect. `jax.distributed.shutdown` should be the last API call.

-6. The input tensor must be wrapped by `jax.make_array_from_single_device_arrays`.
+6. Unlike SPMD, the input tensor must be sharded manually and be wrapped by `jax.make_array_from_single_device_arrays`.
 Otherwise, the sharding will be incorrect.
+Using DP=4, TP=2 as an example, the device mesh looks like:
+    ```python
+    mesh.device_ids = [[0, 1],
+                       [2, 3],
+                       [4, 5],
+                       [6, 7]]
+    ```
+    Assume that the process ID is mapped to GPU ID.
+The process 0 and process 1 are grouped for model parallelism, the process 2 and process 3 are grouped together too, and so on.
+Thus, process 0 and process 1 need to share the same micro-batch in the training step, process 0 and process 2, 4, and 6 have different micro-batch.

 ### Run ###